JuliaWaveScattering/MultipleScattering.jl/README.md

 ## More examples
 There are a lot of defaults implicit in this basic example.
-Almost every part of the problem can be controlled, for example we can manually construct the set of particles, define their positions, radii and give them specific material properties (see [here](example/specify_shapes) for an example of this).
+Almost every part of the problem can be controlled, for example we can manually construct the set of particles, define their positions, radii and give them specific material properties.
 For all examples see [here](example/README.md).

 ## Acknowledgements and contributing
 This library was restructured from one written by Artur Gower and Jonathan Deakin.
 Please contribute, if nothing else, criticism is welcome.
 We are relatively new to Julia, and this is our first package, if anything is